-If the nature of your business allows it, in averting this crisis.
-Other than keeping your employees safe inside their homes, research also shows that more than of employers report a boost in productivity among their remote workers.
+If the nature of your business allows it, remote work can be helpful in averting this crisis.
+Other than keeping your employees safe inside their homes, research also shows that more than 2/3rds of employers report a boost in productivity among their remote workers.
 But, as sweet as working from home may sound, it also has its own set of challenges.

 Working from home unconsciously blurs the boundaries between one’s professional and personal life.
 Aside from being prone to distractions and lacking face-to-face encounters, your employees may end up taking longer shifts because they do not know when to stop working.

 Considering that they have other responsibilities to handle, giving them as much flexibility as possible will help them to stay in control over their work and personal needs.
 This can be done by allowing them to start and end their working hours during the times when they are most productive.